socketry/async-rails/context/getting-started.md

 ## Integrations

-Consult the other integration guides for more information on using Async with popular libraries and frameworks.
+Consult the other integration guides for more information on using Falcon with popular libraries and frameworks.

 ### Example

-Many of the integrations are demonstrated in the example application available at: https://github.com/socketry/async-rails-examples
+Many of the integrations are demonstrated in the example application available at: https://github.com/socketry/falcon-rails-examples